 Green” seems to be the buzzword these days.
 All building components need to conform to green design principles, and the façade is no exception.
 The building envelope falls under heavy scrutiny, as it is generally seen, often justifiably, as a very significant element in the design of a green building.
 In fact, this is recognised by the majority of green building rating systems (LEED®, Greenmark, BREEAM, etc.).

 The scope of green façades involves a variety of aspects.
-On the one hand, these could include improving the environmental performance of the façades, such as limiting solar heat gain or losses (depending on the building location), allowing natural daylight into the building so as to minimise the need for artificial lighting, minimising the risk of glare so as to reduce the risk of visual discomfort for building occupants, reducing sound transmission so as to minimise acoustic discomfort, preventing or reducing air flow through the façade (convection) so as to improve indoor air quality (IAQ) and minimise heat gain or loss, and more.
+On the one hand, these could include improving the environmental performance of the façades, such as limiting solar heat gain or losses (depending on the building location), allowing natural daylight into the building so as to minimise the need for artificial lighting, minimising the risk of glare so as to reduce the risk of visual discomfort for building occupants, reducing sound transmission so as to minimise acoustic discomfort, preventing or reducing airflow through the façade (convection) so as to improve indoor air quality (IAQ) and minimise heat gain or loss, and more.
 On the other hand, developing environment-friendly building envelopes could also mean adopting systems or materials that have a limited or even positive impact on the environment, such as deploying energy-generating features (building integrated photo-voltaic panels, roof-mounted panels, silicon-less thin-film coatings, etc.).
-Sel fcleaning materials help to minimise the need for water and chemicals to maintain the façade.
-Usage of recycled or reused materials minimizes carbon-footprint.
-Sourcing materials locally or regionally also help to reduce carbon footprint by minimising transportation-related energy use.
+Sel Cleaning materials help to minimise the need for water and chemicals to maintain the façade.
+The usage of recycled or reused materials minimizes carbon footprint.
+Sourcing materials locally or regionally also helps to reduce carbon footprint by minimising transportation-related energy use.
 Optimising panel modulations will help reduce or eliminate wastage.

 This has the double advantage of offering excellent protection against solar radiation, while at the same time allowing sufficient light into the building that the use of artificial light becomes redundant for extended periods of time.
 This is a demonstration of how simple passive strategies can outperform active automated solutions.
 With the right strategy and when taking a holistic look at all factors, glazed façades can be designed to exhibit exceptional performance.